 A purchase order tracking system will give you access to information that will help avoid said delivery delays, giving you the assurance you need that everything will continue to operate on the desired schedule.

-PLANERGY is a robust PO tracking system that can work for any industry, and any approval workflow, regardless of organization size, number of departments, number of locations, and budgets.
+PLANERGY is a robust purchase order software enabling PO tracking that can work for any industry, and any approval workflow, regardless of organization size, number of departments, number of locations, and budgets.
 Once it’s set up and customized for your company procurement process, purchase requisitions can be approved and converted to purchase orders that are sent to the vendor.
 From there, the items can be marked received either to an office location or, if you elect to use the inventory module, into a warehouse.
 The integrations with accounting and ERP makes it easy to pay for the goods and services you receive.

 Beyond improving workflow and efficiency, PLANERGY also makes reporting easy.
 There are a number of built-in reports that can be run in just a few clicks.
 The reports are fully filterable, so you can easily drill down to find hidden details.
 When you’ve got the information you need, you can export it to an Excel spreadsheet for easier monitoring over time.
 And to ensure you always get access to the report information you need when you need it – automated reports can be set up.
 You can automatically get a report on the status of any open purchase orders, so you no longer need to waste time tracking down all the information you need from email, spreadsheets, and paper trails.